mikaelvesavuori/figma-plugin-continuous-design/README.md

   - For an Azure DevOps Pipelines reference, see my repo [azure-devops-ci-demo](https://github.com/mikaelvesavuori/azure-devops-ci-demo).
 - A means of authentication:
   - **GitHub**: A (classic) personal access token with `repo` scope".
 You can create one at [https://github.com/settings/tokens](https://github.com/settings/tokens).
 If you are stuck, follow the instructions at [GitHub](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+  - **GitLab**: A trigger token.
+First navigate to your repository in the web UI.
+Under `Settings > CI/CD`, popping open `Pipeline triggers`, you will be able to get the needed token.
+More [instructions here](https://docs.gitlab.com/ee/ci/triggers/#create-a-trigger-token).
   - **Bitbucket**: An application password.
 You can create one at [https://bitbucket.org/account/settings/app-passwords/](https://bitbucket.org/account/settings/app-passwords/).
 More [instructions here](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/).
   - **Azure**: A personal access token.
 [Instructions here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).